anushka19/PDF_Rotator/README.md

 # PDF_Rotator
 A pdf page rotator.

 The API rotates the specified page in the given angle and replace that page back into the PDF.
-The PDF file can be an image PDF or true PDF
+The PDF file can be an image PDF or true PDF.

 Sending Request:

 ![image](https://user-images.githubusercontent.com/37659765/147539263-f8c542a3-9258-4770-9a51-8fc2b94bd728.png)